open-compensation-token-license/license-token-website/wikisrc/what-is-fragment-telegram.md

 ## What is Fragment?

 Fragment is a peer-to-peer service within Telegram, allowing users to send, receive, and manage cryptocurrencies with ease.
 It supports numerous popular digital currencies, facilitating exchanges without leaving the Telegram app.
 This integration simplifies transactions, enhances security, and minimizes reliance on third-party providers.
+For more insights, explore [what is Fragment Telegram](https://www.license-token.com/wiki/what-is-fragment-telegram).

 ## Core Features of Fragment